NathStevenard/ISOWmodelling/README.md

 This repository contains the full modelling framework developed to reconstruct the strength of the Iceland-Scotland Overflow Water (ISOW), a key deep branch of the North Atlantic Deep Water (NADW), over the last 800,000 years.
-The approch combines linear regression and machine learning (XGBoost) in a Monte Carlo setting to capture both linear and nonlinear relationships between climate forcings and ISOW variability.
+The approach combines linear regression and machine learning (XGBoost) in a Monte Carlo setting to capture both linear and nonlinear relationships between climate forcings and ISOW variability.